Using explosive percolation in analysis of real-world networks: Data and methods

 For the percolation process, we use the min-cluster (MC-$m$) sum rule with different values of $m$, defined as follows.
-Initially, all edges of the empirical network are considered unoccupied.
+Initially, all the edges of the empirical network are considered unoccupied.
 Then, at each time step, $m$ unoccupied edges are drawn at random.
 Out of these, the edge that would minimize the size of the component formed if the edge were occupied is chosen.
 Intra-component edges are always favored against inter-component edges as they do not increase the size of any cluster.
 When comparing two inter-component edges, we select the one for which the sum of cluster sizes that it connects is minimized.
 Ties are resolved randomly.
-We also analyze the limiting case ($m=\infty$), where all unoccupied edges are considered at each step.
+We also study the limiting case ($m=\infty$), where all unoccupied edges are considered at each step.
 This leads to a semi-deterministic process where all intra-cluster links get occupied before the cluster grows in size.
-The only source of randomness is the existence of clusters of same size during the process.
+The only source of randomness is the existence of clusters of same size during the process~\footnote{A similar rule has been introduced independently in J.S.
+Andrade, {\em et.al.,} arXiv:1010.5097, which appear after submission of this manuscript.}.